john-ciq/finsemble-seed/README.md

 3. The component sends results to the opening code using `FEAGlobals.FSBL.Clients.DialogManager.respondToOpener`

 # Creating
-1. Modify a component app definition to act as a singleton (see `public/configs/application/apps.json`)
+1. Modify an existing standard component definition to *act as a singleton* (see `public/configs/application/apps.json`)
 2. Update the contents of the standard component with the DialogManager API code example found in `src/NonDialogComponent/index.tsx`

 # Running